ALIZARINENGINE/AlizarinEngine/README.md

 The ALIZARIN Engine is an open-source, community-focused project with a specific set of goals:

 1.  **Unique, Non-Human Voices:** The engine's core philosophy is "no human inside."
-It is designed to create voices from the ground up using algorithmic and synthetic sources, allowing for truly unique, non-human character identities.
+It is designed to create voices from the ground up using algorithmic and synthetic sources, allowing for truly unique, non-human character identities like missile_39's Adachi Rei voice.
+I aim not to replace or copy their work, but to pay tribute to their work by adding new voice models and styles to the archetype missile_39's models fill with unique sounding models.
 2.  **Ethical Commercial Voices:** This framework provides a high-quality, free, and open-source path for commercial voices without needing to record, clone, or "steal" an existing human voice.
 3.  **Protect Voice Actors:** The synthetic nature of the voice makes it identifiable as non-human, reducing the chances of being used in fraud or to replace an existing voice actor.
-This promotes ethical behavior by offering a creative alternative to unauthorized voice clones.
+This promotes ethical behavior by offering a creative alternative to unauthorized voice clones that I hope many will adopt as an ethical alternative.

 > **Goal:** To create an "all-encompassing" voice solution, pairing modern TTS with expressive singers (DiffSinger, UTAU) to allow creators to build complete character identities with consistent voices across delivery methods.